-Further, objectively measured exercise impairment, assessed by a reduction in self-paced walking distance^(490,491) or during incremental exercise testing in a laboratory,(492) is a powerful indicator of health status impairment and predictor of prognosis.
-(493) Laboratory testing using cycle or treadmill ergometry can assist in identifying co-existing or alternative conditions e.g., cardiac diagnoses.
-Walking tests can be useful for assessing disability and risk of mortality (494) and are used to assess the effectiveness of pulmonary rehabilitation.
-Both the paced shuttle walk test (495) and the self-paced 6-minute walk test can be used.
-(496,497) As the course length has a substantial impact on the distance walked, existing reference equations established for a 30 meter course cannot be applied to predict the distance achieved on shorter courses.
-(498)
+Further, objectively measured exercise impairment, assessed by a reduction in self-paced walking distance^(490,491) or during incremental exercise testing in a laboratory,(492) is a powerful indicator of health status impairment and Be sure to read and understand the paragraph entitled Important Purpose & Liability Disclaimer 36 predictor of prognosis.(493) Laboratory testing using cycle or treadmill ergometry can assist in identifying co-existing or alternative conditions e.g., cardiac diagnoses.
+Walking tests can be useful for assessing disability and risk of mortality(494) and are used to assess the effectiveness of pulmonary rehabilitation.
+Both the paced shuttle walk test(495) and the self-paced 6-minute walk test can be used.
+(496, 497) As the course length has a substantial impact on the distance walked, existing reference equations established for a 30 meter course cannot be applied to predict the distance achieved on shorter courses.(498)

-Monitoring of physical activity may be more relevant regarding prognosis than evaluating only exercise capacity.
-(499) This can be conducted using accelerometers or multi-sensor instruments.
+Monitoring of physical activity may be more relevant regarding prognosis than evaluating only exercise capacity.(499) This can be conducted using accelerometers or multi-sensor instruments.